 - Create a Research Culture within the EFORT community

 Each EFORT National Member Society has been invited to choose their Best National Paper through a transparent process following their own selection criteria.
 Complete contact details of the selected Best National Paper candidate for each country has been forwarded to EFORT for further consideration.
-In this sense, the online abstract submission platform will be specifically open to the selected candidates, from Monday 09 to Friday 20 December 2019, 23:59 CET.

 Please note this is a restricted submission process, and only candidates named by their National Societies are eligible to submit their research piece of work.
 All abstracts should fulfil the EFORT abstract mandatory requirements (see below).